d4n3sh/thedaneshproject/content/posts/2009-07-08-2-job-openings-linux-admin-and-peoplesoft-admin.md

       4. support
       5. patch

-If you&#8217;re interested, drop me a comment or get in-touch with me through the [contact form][1].
-No, I&#8217;m not doing this for a referral fee, it&#8217;s just a favour for a friend.
+If you're interested, drop me a comment or get in-touch with me through the [contact form][1].
+No, I'm not doing this for a referral fee, it's just a favour for a friend.

  [1]: /contact-me/